Last Updated on

 - Personal Certificates: Your personal certificates include birth certificate, marriage and divorce certificates, death certificate, passport copies, etc. These are important because they provide important yet basic details about you such as your date and place of birth, the status of your relationships, overall health condition and other such factors.

-- Commercial Certificates: When you apply for a visa with the intention of starting up a business in the UAE, your commercial documents and certificates are of utmost value.
+- Commercial Certificates: When you apply for a visa with the intention of starting up a business in Dubai, your commercial documents and certificates are of utmost value.
 Your Export Invoice, Power of Attorney, Certificate of Incorporation, Certificate of Origin, Trading License, etc. must be attested by all the necessary authorities.
-The government authorities in the UAE must know everything about your employment status, assets, start-ups and further plan of action before they approve your visa.
+The government authorities in Dubai must know everything about your employment status, assets, start-ups and further plan of action before they approve your visa.
 They need to ensure that you do not intend to indulge in illegal activities while in the country before they grant you permission to move there and set up a business.

 - Educational Certificates: To provide information on your educational or academic background, your educational certificates like Degree certificates, Diploma certificates, Senior Secondary School Leaving Certificate, High School certificate, transfer certificate etc. and required.
 These also help cross-check other personal information you would have provided on your application.